 As members of the Vancouver Peace Choir we hope to inspire opportunities for building bridges.
 Music is our way of sharing a richly artistic and meaningful experience both within the ensemble and with our dedicated audience.
 We welcome strong choral singers of all different perspectives and thrive on the cultural diversity that is naturally a part of our city.
 To learn more about who is involved, check out our bios page.

 Members audition informally with our director and are placed by vocal section.
 Each season includes 8-10 weeks of rehearsal (typically on Sunday evenings) and culminates in two concerts in differing venues.
 Choristers are expected to attend both concerts, and should expect to take music home to practice between rehearsals.
-For more information on auditioning, please email Brian.
+For more information on auditioning, please email Tim.

 After several concert seasons, word of mouth has been spreading based on glowing reviews.
 Ideas continue to emerge for further integration of peace action–from moving spoken word pieces in concert to community partnerships outside of performances.
 To join the choir, or contribute your ideas, feel free use our contact form or email one of us directly.

 To embody and promote awareness, compassion, and engagement through the preparation and performance of high-quality choral music.

 - social justice & human rights: promote themes in music and in our activities

 - musicianship: commit to high level of practice and performance

 - community: creating a choir community, and serving our wider community